 - Overtime is regularly discovered at payroll processing rather than prevented during the schedule build.

-- Callout coverage requires individual phone calls instead of automated shift broadcasting.
+- Callout coverage requires individual phone calls rather than automated shift broadcasts.

 - Schedules are being built without reference to projected sales or traffic data.